 An investment in the notes involves significant risks.
-These risks are explained in more detail in the "Risk Factors" sections of the accompanying prospectus supplement, product supplement and underlying supplement.
+These risks are explained in more detail in the "Risk Factors" sections of the accompanying prospectus supplement and product supplement.

-YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS -
+• YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS -

 The notes do not guarantee any return of principal.
-If the Final Value of either Index is less than its Initial Value by more than 10.00%, you will lose 1% of the principal amount of your notes for every 1% that the Final Value of the Lesser Performing Index is less than its Initial Value by more than 10.00%.
-Accordingly, under these circumstances, you will lose up to 90.00% of your principal amount at maturity.
+If (i) a Trigger Event has occurred and (ii) the Final Value of any Index is less than its Initial Value, you will lose 1% of the principal amount of your notes for every 1% that the Final Value of the Least Performing Index is less than its Initial Value.
+Accordingly, under these circumstances, you will lose some or all of your principal amount at maturity.